OHRRPGCE stable release (Gorgonzola) - Sunday May 3rd 2020 at 9:14 AM

 -Special scripting is okay (as long as it doesn't turn the RPG into a nonRPG).

--Game must have at least 30 minutes of playtime with a good chunk of that devoted to story (in other words, 30 minutes without level grinding).
+-Games must have at least 30 minutes of playtime with a good chunk of that devoted to story (in other words, 30 minutes without level grinding).

--Updates to previous RPGs permitted.
+-Updates to previous RPGs permitted and even encouraged.

 -Updates to previous RPGs need at least 30 minutes of new content to be eligible.
-Changing a textbox to an old two-hour game and re-releasing it doesn’t make it eligible.
+Changing a textbox to an old two-hour game and re-releasing it doesn't make it eligible.
+Same goes for graphics overhauls.
+New playable content, people!

-New Rule for 2014: If you are posting a rereleased game for the contest, you must provide either a readme (or some document) discussing where the new content starts (if it's a continuation) or what the new content is (if it's integrated into earlier previously released sections), or you must supply a save file that begins the game just before the new content kicks in.
+-If you are posting a rereleased game for the contest, you must provide either a readme (or some document) discussing where the new content starts (if it's a continuation) or what the new content is (if it's integrated into earlier previously released sections), or you must supply a save file that begins the game just before the new content kicks in.
 If you fail to do this, your game will not be entered into the contest.

 Note: I prefer the former since it's clearer what's new and discourages players from beginning your game halfway into the story.